-The State Street Redevelopment Project seeks to modify traffic patterns on State Street through the Purdue University campus, which will downplay the corridor’s historical use as a highway through-route and help establish the corridor as a destination for residents, students and visitors.
+The State Street Redevelopment Project modified traffic patterns on State Street through the Purdue University campus, which downplay the corridor’s historical use as a highway through-route and help establish the corridor as a destination for residents, students and visitors.

-It will promote multimodal travel features, including bike paths and pedestrian walkways, with the goal of enhancing safety for pedestrians, cyclists and drivers throughout Purdue and West Lafayette.
+It promotes multimodal travel features, including bike paths and pedestrian walkways, with the goal of enhancing safety for pedestrians, cyclists and drivers throughout Purdue and West Lafayette.
 In turn, enhancing community and campus resident cohesiveness.

 The design features help to de-emphasize the use of State Street as the primary road leading to downtown West Lafayette and through Purdue University.
 The overall design re-purposes the corridor with a focus on pedestrians, businesses, and campus needs.

 The primary features of the project focus on the infrastructure on State Street, Stadium Avenue and the remaining perimeter road.
 In these areas, the project will address drainage, resurfacing, utilities, and traffic signals, as well as landscaping, architecture, streetscape and placemaking items (LASP).

 The project also includes one-way conversions and other ancillary works to facilitate the master plan in the region.

 This project is the first US Availability Payment P3 project to reach financial close where the consortium’s bid included a privately placed bond with fixed credit spreads - A groundbreaking milestone for the US market.